-74. The costs of annual membership dues incurred by Plaintiffs and the Class in order to maintain their board certifications are in addition to the examination, processing and administrative fees that each DO already pays to the AOA as part of the initial board certification process.
+97. The costs of annual membership dues incurred by Plaintiffs and AOA board certified DOs in order to maintain their board certifications are in addition to the examination, processing and administrative fees that each DO already pays to the AOA as part of the initial board certification process.

-75. The costs of AOA membership are also in addition to the annual registration and certification fee that each DO already pays to the AOA in order to maintain his or her board certification.
+98. The costs of AOA membership are also in addition to the annual registration and certification fee that each AOA board certified DO already pays to the AOA in order to maintain his or her board certification.

-76. The AOA's requirement that DOs purchase AOA membership annually, and pay the corresponding annual membership fee, has no bearing on, and has no relationship to, a physician's competency to practice medicine in a specialty area.
+99. The AOA's requirement that DOs purchase AOA membership annually, and pay the corresponding annual membership fee, has no bearing on, and has no relationship to, a physician's competency to practice medicine in a specialty area.

-77. The AOA's membership fee requirement has no legitimate purpose and does nothing but produce additional revenue for the AOA of more than \$20 million dollars in annual membership dues.
+100. The AOA's membership fee requirement has no legitimate purpose and does nothing but produce additional revenue for the AOA of more than \$20 million dollars in annual membership dues.
+In addition, it only serves to inflate prices in the Association Membership Market without any offsetting pro-competitive benefits, thereby necessarily reducing consumer welfare.

-78. As demonstrated by a recent AOA Board of Trustees resolution, where the board resolved for the AOA to "take necessary steps to secure direct control over the AOA funds held in bank and investment accounts controlled by the certifying boards," the AOA's reserves are "far in excess of the requirements for certifying board operations."
+101. As demonstrated by a recent AOA Board of Trustees resolution, where the board resolved for the AOA to "take necessary steps to secure direct control over the AOA funds held in bank and investment accounts controlled by the certifying boards," the AOA's reserves are "far in excess of the requirements for certifying board operations."